manuel12/flyfish-test-task/README.md

 Your task is to test POST /pet service:

 - Use any BDD framework of your choice, e.g., Cucumber
 - Use any JavaScript testing libraries, e.g., Jest
 - Identify and model Steps needed to test the feature.
 Please use some pseudo code to show your approach to implementing the steps.
 - Implement the test scenarios using the Steps
 - Use any version control software to develop and submit the above exercise e.g., Git.

+## Installation Instructions
+- Clone the repo locally and cd to flyfish-test-task directory
+- On repo's root directory run `npm install`
+- When installation is finished run `npx cypress open`
+- On 'Welcome  to Cypress!' screen choose E2E testing
+- On 'Choose a browser' choose your favorite browser
+- Then on the next screen that popups click on 'add-pet.feature'
+- The tests should run then

 ## Steps to test the feature: